codejones-hub/plutus/doc/tutorials/contract-testing.rst

    1.96% Lock

 We can see that around 30% of generated tests leave some Ada in the contract for our strategy to recover.
-This is a bit low, but it is easy to address: we can simply use the dynamic logic to specify the initial ``Lock`` action *explicitly*, and generate larger amounts for the initial funds locked in the game (lines 3-5 below):
+This is a bit low--it means that two thirds of our tests do not actually test the strategy.
+But it is easy to address: we can simply use the dynamic logic to specify the initial ``Lock`` action *explicitly*, and generate larger amounts for the initial funds locked in the game (lines 3-5 below):